Help visitors explore your content by displaying links to other related posts to your blog posts.

-To add a Summary Block for related posts:
+To add a category or tag to your related posts:

-- Click Edit on a blog post to open it and scroll to the bottom of the content.
+- Click Edit on the blog post where you want the related posts to display and scroll to the bottom of the content.

-- In the Content tab, select the Blog Page with the related posts.
+- In the Content tab, click Select a Page, then select the blog page with the related posts.

 When you’re finished creating your blog post, click Save to save the post as a draft, or click Save & Publish to share the post immediately.
 Repeat these steps for every blog post where you want to display related post links.